Propaganda Tactics

 From specific to generic

-- The first video is an anecdote
+The first video is an anecdote, not indicative of widespread sentiment.

 Pro-Palestine